Practical tips for overcoming panic attacks in public

-Anxiety can be a scary experience.
-Your heart might start racing, you could sweat more than usual and you might feel restless or jittery.
+Your heart might start racing, you could sweat more than usual and feel restless or jittery.

 In South Africa, where mental health issues are increasingly common, knowing how to manage anxiety is important.

-The nation has been reported as having some of the worst mental health issues in the world, with financial troubles, high crime rates and social pressures among the factors that can cause stress and cause many people to be vulnerable to mental health problems.
+The nation has been reported as having some of the worst mental health issues in the world, with financial troubles, high crime rates and social pressures among the factors that can cause stress and leave many people vulnerable to mental health problems.

-A 2022 paper by the Wits/Medical Research Council’s Developmental Pathways for Health Research Unit (DPHRU) paints a grim picture of mental health in South Africa.
+A 2022 paper by the Wits/Medical Research Council’s Developmental Pathways for Health Research Unit painted a grim picture of mental health in South Africa.

 Experiencing an anxiety attack for the first time can be terrifying but there are many effective alternatives to medication.